adamatics/containerize-shiny-app/README.md

 # Containerize and deploy Shiny app
 This repository contains a file that define an R Shiny app (`app.R`) and a Containerfile (`containerfile`) that specifies the build steps to build a container image for the R Shiny app.

+For the videos to play, view this README.md on GitHub ([https://github.com/adamatics/containerize-shiny-app/](https://github.com/adamatics/containerize-shiny-app/)).

 In the following sections, we list the steps required to deploy an R Shiny app as a containerized stand-alone app on [AdaLab](https://adamatics.com/index.php/platform-2/).

 ## Build the container image